plinck/GATechClasswork/07-firebase 2018-12-22/01-Activities/04-signin-localstorage/README-pll.md

 * If your code worked it should save/display the last inputted user even if the tab is closed or if the page is closed and reopened.

 ### PAUL NOTE / TODO

-* does not work in safari - I get a CORS type security issue when trying to use local storage
+* Does not work in safari - I get a CORS type security issue when trying to use local storage
   * Answer may be to Set "Disable local file restrictions" in the Develop menu.
-* Since it shouldnt happen when running local web server vs just opening HTML file
+Since it shouldnt happen when running local web server vs just opening HTML file